tijmenvangulik/ErgometerJS/README.md

     http://www.concept2.com/files/pdf/us/monitors/PM5_BluetoothSmartInterfaceDefinition.pdf

+# Licenses

+Components
+- The project : Apache license 2.
+- Evothings : Apache 2 license.
+- Bleat : Mit license

 # Todo

+* Make UMD module so the the api can also be used in node
+* write a demo on
 * Make a better conversions of some of the values which the ergometer returns.
 * Test the android version on a real phone (First need a phone for this!)
 * Write a demo of an app which can really be used. (now it)